danielo515/obsidian-modal-form/README.md

   - DataviewJS queries
   - Many other places...
 - Define forms using a simple JSON format
-- Collection of named forms
+- Create and manage a collection of forms, each identified by a unique name
-- UI for new forms
+- User interface for creating new forms
 - Many input types
   - number
   - date